pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   retention
 - Computerized systems function correctly in the intended use environment
 - Site personnel can execute study procedures as specified
+- Risk mitigation strategies defined in the Risk Management Plan are feasible and executable
 - The overall study design will produce reliable, interpretable results

 #### 5.7.3 Validation Activities